Striking Gold in Advertising: Standardization and Exploration of Ad Text Generation: Construction of

-In this study, the following two benchmark design policies were first established: the benchmark should be able to (1) utilize multimodal information and (2) evaluate by industry domain.
+In this study, the following two design policies were first established: the benchmark should be able to (1) utilize multimodal information and (2) evaluate by industry domain.
 In terms of~\textbf{Design Policy 1}, various advertising formats use textual and visual elements to communicate product features and appeal to users effectively.
-It is well-recognized that aligning content with visual information is crucial in capturing user attention and driving CTR.
-Exploring the effective utilization of such multi-modal information is crucial for the ATG task and is a key design policy. \textbf{Design Policy 2} highlights the significance of incorporating specific~\textit{advertising appeals} to create impactful ad texts.
+It is well-recognized that aligning content with visual information is crucial in capturing user attention and driving CTR. \textbf{Design Policy 2} highlights the significance of incorporating specific~\textit{advertising appeals} to create impactful ad texts.
 In general, ad creators must consider various aspects of advertising appeals such as the \textit{price}, \textit{product features}, and \textit{quality}.
-For instance, advertising appeals in terms of \textit{price} such as \textit{``free shipping''} and \textit{``get an extra 10\% off''} captivate users by emphasizing cost savings through discounts and competitive prices.
-Previous studies revealed that the effectiveness of these advertising appeals vary depending on the target product and industry type~\cite{murakami-etal-2022-aspect}.
-To foster the development of robust models, it is crucial to conduct an industry-wise evaluations.
+For instance, advertising appeals in terms of \textit{price} such as \textit{``get an extra 10\% off''} captivate users by emphasizing cost savings through discounts and competitive prices.
+Previous studies revealed that the effectiveness of these advertising appeals varies depending on the target product and industry type~\cite{murakami-etal-2022-aspect}.

-\subsection{Construction Procedure}
+\subsection{Construction procedure}